 You can check that in Services MMC by double-clicking on the item you’re going to delete and clicking the Dependencies tab.
 The list of components that depend on that service are shown below.
 Here is an example, where “Fax” depends on “Print Spooler” to start.

 While most third-party services don’t have any dependents, some do.
 It’s always advisable to take a look at this tab before clearing the item.

 Another way to verify the dependents is to run this command from a Command Prompt window. (example, Print Spooler)

 sc enumdepend spooler

-If you find that no dependents exist for a service, you can proceed to deleting the leftover item using one of the following methods.
-Method #1 is probably the easiest of all the three methods.
+If you find that no dependents exist for a service, you can proceed to deleting the leftover or unwanted Service in Windows using one of the following methods.

 Autoruns is a must-have tool which helps you manage Windows startup, services, drivers, Winsock providers, Internet Explorer add-ons, Shell extensions and much more.

-Example 2: Google Update Service (gupdate) is the display name, and gupdate is the shortname
+- Example 2: Google Update Service (gupdate) is the display name, and

 Another way to find the short-name of a service is using this command-line:

 sc getkeyname "service display name"